The Counter Offer: Say No!

 However, increasingly we’re coming across the Counter Offer.

 Now, this is a tricky one to get your head around really, if you look at the situation logically – it’s a no-brainer.
-Yet – we’re finding our lovely candidates are being swayed to stay with companies that they’ve put so much work into trying to leave.
+Yet – we’re finding our lovely candidates are being swayed to stay with companies that they’ve put so much work into trying to leave, and for reasons that aren’t going to change just because of the pay rise their current employer is offering.

 So, why is this?